androguard/androguard/docs/intro/xrefs.rst

 The method :code:`testCalls` is calling other functions from the same package.

 The other way around is also possible.
 Especially for Android API's, this is very interesting!

+.. note:: External method, like the API calls, will not give any XREFs for :meth:`~androguard.core.analysis.analysis.MethodClassAnalysis.xref_to`.

 Lets say, you want all calls to the API class :code:`java.io.file`:

 .. code-block:: ipython

+    In [3]: dx.classes['Ljava/io/File;']
+    Out[3]: <analysis.ClassAnalysis Ljava/io/File; EXTERNAL>

     In [4]: for meth in dx.classes['Ljava/io/File;'].get_methods():
        ...:     print("usage of method {}".format(meth.name))